 Spatial objects that are not inline (i.e., geometry that is encoded as an independent spatial object in the dataset) is treated like any other object, i.e., it needs to be updated if and only if the primitive has changed (e.g., a coordinate is updated).

 Feature and information type instances are deleted without replacement by setting the fixedDateRange.dateEnd attribute of the instance to the date of deletion, which will usually be the issue date of the update.

+Datum coverage

+All features in a dataset with depth or elevation attributes must be covered by SoundingDatum and VerticalDatumOfData meta-features respectively.

+Attribute multiplicity

+In general, if all the sub-attributes of a complex attribute are optional, at least one of them should be present and have a value that is not empty (or white space, for attributes of type “text” or types derived from “text”).

+Similarly, if all the attributes of an information type are optional, at least one of them should be present and have a non-empty value.

+Note that there is no such general rule for features, though the DCEG may require it for specific features.

+These requirements are phrased as recommendations in Edition 1.0 in order to facilitate the phased development of datasets.
+Future editions may strengthen them as appropriate.